Reflect on your own

 In Canada, the expression of ideas, concepts or themes receives automatic copyright when they are created.
 Copyright is legally protected and infringement could result in monetary penalties or legal action from the copyright owner.
 If you’re unsure of the limitations and rules of copyright, seek help from a peer, mentor or the UBC Library to understand how you can protect against unintentional copyright infringement.

-It’s possible to unknowingly violate copyright as you build on the work of others and even your previous research.
-For example, you may need to seek permission from the copyright owners to use material such as images, recordings and graphs in your writing, even if they are from your published work.
+As you build on the work of others and even your own previous research, it’s possible to unknowingly violate copyright.
+For example, you may need to seek permission from the copyright owners to use material such as images, recordings and graphs in your writing, even if they were used in your own published work.

 Furthermore, when preparing to publish you should seek to understand the implications of transferring the copyright of your work to journals, which can lead to accidental infringement in later publications.